 National Park Week – Every April, during the presidentially proclaimed National Park Week, we join with the National Park Foundation, the official charity of America’s national parks, to celebrate America’s treasures.
 National Park Week is a time to explore amazing places, discover stories of history and culture, help out, and find your park.

 Many of us don’t think about how much we throw away each day and where it ends up.
 We’ve become disconnected from the waste stream and the processes involved because it has become so easy – throw something away and never see it again!
 This program is designed to make students aware of the implications of creating waste and identifies the ways we can all work together to reduce waste and recycle more.

 Online Courses – Curriculum, and Posters Available

-These beautiful butterflies are easy to make and most of you have everything you need to make them at your house already.
+These beautiful butterflies are easy to make and you probably have everything you need to make them already.